isomerpages/imda-codesg/events/roadshows-and-exhibitions/_posts/2019-09-13-ecda-conference-2019.md

 **Creating Inventions with littleBits**

-Create and decorate a torchlight or tickle machine using littleBits, magnetically-connected electronic building blocks that empower children to develop creative confidence and curiosity to prototype ideas!
+Create and decorate a torchlight or tickle machine using littleBits - magnetically-connected electronic building blocks that empower children to develop creative confidence and curiosity to prototype ideas!